A Unified Framework for Variable Selection in Model-Based Clustering with Missing Not at Random: Proof of Main Results

 then, for $A_0 > 1$, the error vector $\mDelta$ satisfies the cone condition:

 If all $\lambda_j$ for penalized components are equal to $\lambda_{\text{chosen}}$, this simplifies to:

 where $\|\cdot\|_{\text{pen},1}$ refers to the $L_1$ norm over the components that are actually penalized.
 If all components were penalized with the same $\lambda_0$, this would be $\|\mDelta_{(\sS_0)^c}\|_1 \le \frac{A_0+1}{A_0-1} \|\mDelta_{\sS_0}\|_1$. \end{lemma} \begin{remark} In our case, $\lambda_j = \lambda$ for mean components $\evmu_{kd}$, and $\lambda_j = \rho$ for off-diagonal precision components $(\emPsi_k)_{rs}$, and $\lambda_j=0$ for parameters not penalized like proportions or diagonal precision elements if they are not penalized towards a specific value.
 Moreover, the Cone Condition ensures that the error vector is primarily concentrated on the true support.
-The key is that the regularization parameter for the "noise" variables (off-support) must be sufficiently larger than the corresponding component of the score vector, allowing the penalty to effectively shrink noise components. \end{remark} \begin{proof}[Proof of Lemma \ref{lem:cone_condition_gmm}] Since $\widehat{\valpha}$ is a local minimizer of $Q(\valpha)$, it satisfies $Q(\widehat{\valpha}) \le Q(\valpha^*)$.
+The key is that the regularization parameter for the "noise" variables (off-support) must be sufficiently larger than the corresponding component of the score vector, allowing the penalty to effectively shrink noise components. \end{remark}